-An agent is someone who acts on your behalf to negotiate sales of your products or services, and can bind you legally.
+An agent is someone who negotiates sales of your products or services, and can bind you legally.
 Although an agent may arrange a sale, the sales contract will be between you and the customer.

 Most agents are self-employed - ie they are not employees of your business.

 Agents can help you reach markets you could not otherwise target, or not target as economically - for example, if you are a new business, or venturing into a new, unknown market.

 Businesses often appoint agents in overseas markets because a local agent has existing local customers, contacts and relationships, and understands the local business culture and practices.
 You must be sure the agent has a good market reputation.

 You must both have a clear understanding of what is expected of you.
 A written contract covering all the key elements of your relationship is vital.
 Take legal advice to check that the agreement will achieve your aims, and that you will not suffer any unexpected obligations or restrictions.